Salon Assembly constituency

 Salon is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Salon in the Rae Bareli district of Uttar Pradesh, India.

 Salon is one of five assembly constituencies in the Amethi Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 181 amongst 403 constituencies.
+As of 2022, it is represented by Ashok Kori of the Bharatiya Janata Party.